 After modern Brightness

-After modern Brightness: Ecologies of Light is a collective work developed by an international group of architects, designers, curators and researchers as part of the 2025 edition of the Bauhaus Lab Programme in Global Modernism Studies.
+After Modern Brightness.
+Ecologies of Light is a collaborative project developed by an international group of architects, designers, curators and researchers as part of the 2025 edition of the Bauhaus Lab programme in Global Modernism Studies.